jano-wol/qconv/README.md

 # qconv
-qconv is a performant C++ library using AVX2 instructions to implement fundamental algorithms like: minimum search, relu, vector addition, quantitized fully connected layers, quantitized convolutional layers with kernel 3x3.
-(These algorithms and layers are the buiding blocks of neural networks.)
+qconv is a performant C++ library using AVX2 intrinsics to implement fundamental algorithms and layers like minimum search, relu, vector addition, quantitized fully connected layers, quantitized convolutional layers with kernel 3x3.
+(These algorithms and layers are the fundamental buiding blocks of neural networks.)
 All of the implemented algorithms are tested by google tests, and benchmarked by google benchmark.

 # Setup qconv
 Supported os: Linux